 Here are the books that won this year’s prizes, for books published in 2016, accompanied by judging notes from the Committee.

 The annual prize of $1,500 in the Older Readers category went to Saving Jazz by Kate McCaffrey.

 A house party spins out of control and Jazz discovers what can happen when your mistakes go viral.
 Alcohol and peer pressure lead to life-changing consequences and family breakdown for Jazz.
 Extended family provide support to get her life back on track when her own parents abandoned her.

-illustrated by Owen Swan
+By Angela May George, illustrated by Owen Swan

 A little girl flees her homeland, making a long and treacherous boat journey with her mother to seek asylum in Australia.
 Starting a new life is challenging, but they work hard to create a new home.
 Told from the little girl’s point of view, the story is both heartbreaking and triumphant, allowing timely and sensitive discussion of what drives people to become refugees and the challenges they face.

 Out won the $1500 prize for books for younger readers, as a positive depiction of maternal strength and resilience, whilst acknowledging the grief and loss of what was left behind.

 Books Useful for Therapists

 As well as the two main prizes, the Awards recognise other books that might be useful in therapists’ practice.